Dissemination of Research Results

 Training Biocomputational Scientists

 Stanford has a strong track record in training graduate students and post-doctoral fellows.
 We have access to training grant support and training programs across all the disciplines contributing to this Center.
 Stanford has a tradition of equipping biomedical computation students and post-doctoral fellows with a broad set of tools, so that they are prepared to approach unanticipated research challenges that may arise in the future.
 The main focus of our proposal in training, therefore, is to fully participate in and augment our existing programs with courses that are specifically geared towards the intellectual domain of physics-based simulation.
-Thus, we will partner with the new Department of towards students and post-doctoral fellows in the computational sciences.
 These courses will strengthen existing training programs in Bioengineering, Biomedical Informatics, Computer Science, Electrical Engineering, Biomechanical Engineering, and Structural Biology from which students on this project will be drawn.
 In the context of existing courses, seminars, and community building activities, we will be well positioned to continue being a leader in the general education of biomedical computation scientists.